How Much Does Biote Cost?

 - Increased facial hair in women

 Seeking treatment from an experienced Biote provider helps to limit unwanted side effects.
-And, if a patient does experience any adverse effects, they are usually mild, can easily be treated by your Biote provider, or will spontaneously resolve in just a short period of time.
+And, if a patient does experience any adverse effects, they are usually mild, can easily be treated by your Biote provider, or will spontaneously resolve quickly.
 In fact, according to a 2021 study in Therapeutic Advances in Endocrinology and Metabolism, less than 1% of people receiving testosterone via BHRT reported any problems.

 How Much Does Biote Cost?

-The Denver Biote providers at Integrative Health and Rehabilitation in Denver, Colorado, charge $355 for female pellets, which can last for 4 to 6 months.
+The Denver Biote providers at Integrative Health and Rehabilitation in Denver, Colorado, charge $355 for female pellets lasting 4 to 6 months.
 This breaks down to only $88-$116 a month, depending on your activity levels and lifestyle habits (like smoking or very high activity levels).
 Male pelleting is $655.
 Men’s treatment typically lasts more extended, up to 6 months.
 This comes to a cost of roughly $110 per month.
-Of course, hormone pellet therapy costs differ for every individual, and these are only estimates.
+Of course, hormone pellet therapy costs differ for everyone; these are only estimates.

-If you would like to learn more about the benefits of Biote therapy, schedule an appointment with a trained Biote provider, or learn “how much does Biote cost,” contact Integrative Health and Rehabilitation by phone: (303) 424-7171 or email: firstname.lastname@example.org.
+If you would like to learn more about the benefits of Biote therapy, schedule an appointment with a trained Biote provider, or learn how much Biote costs, contact Integrative Health and Rehabilitation by phone: (303) 424-7171 or email: email@example.com.